honmanyau/study-notes/Progress.md

 In case the speed at which I go through materials seems unusually fast to anyone who comes across this repository, I was unemployed when this first started on 2018.06.04 and am dedicating approximately 8–12 hours a day, excluding breaks, on studying.
 I will try my best to document "interruptions" so that the picture is realistic for anyone who happens to come across this.

 I envisage that there will also be times when I seem to be going through material too slowly (if there are no documented interruptions).
 In those cases it is most likely because for each task/type of material I am going through, I would usually check the references suggested in it, too.
-An good example is understanding how the (call) stack, queue, heap, event loop, and the "microstack" used by the JavaScript `Promise`s fit together and what each individual parts do—which took a substantial amount of time.
+An good example is understanding how the (call) stack, queue, heap, event loop, and the "microqueue" used by the JavaScript `Promise`s fit together and what each individual parts do—which took a substantial amount of time.

 ## Goals